 To get to the cave, one needs to hike for more or less an hour from the village.
-It may be an uphill trek along irrigation canals, rice terraces, giant boulders and a river.
-But the wonderful sights along makes the hike even more rewarding.
+It may be an uphill trek along irrigation canals, rice terraces, giant boulders, and a river.
+But the wonderful sights make the hike even more rewarding.

-The entrance of the cave is not that big as one may expect.
+The entrance of the cave is not as big as one may expect.
 However, this belies the big chambers contained in the cave.
-The cave itself is the source of a river which flows downstream towards the Fuwaas Falls.
+The cave itself is the source of a river that flows downstream towards the Fuwaas Falls.

 Behold the Beauty of Fuwaas Falls

-According to a local story, the falls was named after a local farmer named Fuwaas.
+According to a local story, the falls were named after a local farmer named Fuwaas.
 One time, Fuwaas was fixing the irrigation dikes atop the falls when he accidentally slipped and dropped to the bottom of the falls.
 Luckily, he survived.
-And the falls was named in remembrance of him.
+And the falls were named in remembrance of him.

-Fuwaas Falls is considered as the highest falls not just in Belwang but in the whole of Sadanga.
+Fuwaas Falls is considered the highest fall not just in Belwang but in the whole of Sadanga.
 Based on local sources, it measures more than 50 meters high.
-What makes it even more enticing is its deep and very wide pool, surrounded with gigantic rock formations.
+What makes it even more enticing is its deep and very wide pool, surrounded by gigantic rock formations.
 It has icy and crystal-clear waters, offering a rejuvenating bath.

 From the village, it takes more or less an hour to get to Fuwaas Falls.
 The best time to visit it is during the summer months.
 During these periods, its current is not that strong, thus, making it safer for tourists and locals alike.
 On the other hand, when its waters swell during the rainy months, it exudes massive mists, wetting everything around it.

 From what I heard, the deep pool of Fuwaas falls is home to big eels.
-One local is said to have caught one eel that is more than a meter, and weighing more than 10 kilos.
+One local is said to have caught one eel that is more than a meter and weighs more than 10 kilos.
 That’s huge, I must say!